Productivity2023-05-25

 FAQs

-1. What is Git pre-commit hook?
+1. What are pre-commit hooks?

 Pre-commit hooks are scripts that are executed before a commit is made to the repository.